 A comprehensive history and physical examination are required prior to considering performing a THA in any patient.
 Patients should be questioned about prior interventions and treatments.
 Prior joint replacements, arthroscopic procedures, or other surgeries around the hip should be considered as prior surgical incisions or the presence of hardware in the femur or acetabulum can significantly impact the planned surgery and/or prosthesis design utilized.
-In addition, a comprehensive medical evaluation should also be performed, and medical clearance and risk stratification are recommended for all patients prior to THA consideration.
+In addition, a comprehensive medical evaluation should also be performed, and medical clearance and risk stratification are recommended for all patients prior to THA consideration

-Physical examination also includes evaluation of the mechanical axis of the limb.
+Physical examination also includes an evaluation of the mechanical axis and overall alignment of the limb.
 It is critical to ensure spine and/or knee pathology is ruled out or at least considered prior to performing any surgery around the hip.
 Any leg length discrepancy (LLD) should also be noted.
 It is critical to also consider the impact of any of the following conditions in addition to actual or apparent LLD: